 Sensory Issues: Just Part Of Raising A Child On The Spectrum

 This is the day-to-day life of raising a child on the autism spectrum.
 For us, we have three on that are autistic.
 They are totally different, and therefore we have a higher chance of things like this happening several times a day in our home.

 There are times that I can talk them through new or disliked scenarios.
 If I know in advance that is.
 Something like the automatic flushing toilets, I wasn’t expecting.
 Now on out, I will try to avoid those toilets for her when possible.

 Restrooms and Sensory Issues: Our Solution

-The other thing we do are keep her noise canceling headphones on hand at all times!
+The other thing we do is keep her noise-canceling headphones on hand at all times!
 The only major rule is that she cannot touch them at all while in the bathroom.
 I don’t think I have to explain that one lol.

 Autism: Restrooms and Sensory Issues

 When it comes to public places, there’s always a chance for a sensory trigger.
 Learning your child’s needs will greatly help reduce those triggers.